 Students may not post announcements or advertisements for outside activities without receiving prior approval from the Principal.
 The Principal will attempt to respond to a request for approval within 1 school day of its receipt.

-The school principal will designate an acceptable area for posting notices after obtaining permission from the principal.
+The school principal will indicate the acceptable location for posting notices after granting permission.